ring0networks/browser_support/manifest_v3/README.md

 ### 1. Save the files

-First, create a new directory on your computer (for example, connectionResEtextension) and copy all the files available to it.
+First, create directory `BlockPageExtension` on your computer and copy all the files from this directory to it.

 ### 2. Install the extension on your browser